 - Some of the Lightning contributed media module listed above might not yet be compatible with the Core Media entity.

 - Using the bulk upload feature in environments with a load balancer might result in some images not being saved.

-Neither Drush nor Drupal Console are aware of the concept of inherited profiles and as a result, you will be unable to uninstall dependencies of any parent profile using either of those tools.
+Drush is not aware of the concept of inherited profiles and as a result, you will be unable to uninstall dependencies of any parent profile using Drush.
 You can still uninstall these dependencies via the UI at "/admin/modules/uninstall".
-We have provided patches here for both Drush and Drupal Console which allow you to uninstall dependencies of parent profiles.
+We have provided patches here for Drush which allow you to uninstall dependencies of parent profiles.